 A better option?
 A video recap!
 When your meeting wraps, take just 5 minutes with your laptop or smartphone webcam and record yourself summarizing your discussion and detailing decisions and next steps.
 And if you’ve used a whiteboard to take notes, you can even capture the details recorded there too.

-Once you’ve finished, just upload the video to your enterprise YouTube, share the link with your team, and get back to work.
+Once you’ve finished, just upload the video to your secure video library, share the link with your team, and get back to work.
 You’ll be surprised just how much time a 5-minute video will save you in place of the standard email write up.

 But there is an alternative.
 The flipped meeting – pioneered by innovative companies like Amazon and LinkedIn, and built on the model of the flipped classroom that has been rolled out in universities across the country and around the world.